bozonx/vitepress-sls-blog-tmpl/README.md

 ## Config

 ```
+export default {
+  themeConfig: {
     // show author name on the posts list items
     showAuthorInPostList: true
     authors:
       - id: john-smith
         name: John Smith
         descr: Some MD descr
         link?: If defined then this link will be used.
 If not then will be use link to author page
     homeBgParalaxOffset: 150
+  },
+};
 ```

 ## Site config